EnsembleProjects/datalabs/README.md

 Using the K8s system, we can take a declarative approach describing what we would like our system to look like using configuration files that we submit to K8s.
 There are many different component types in k8s, but initially only *deployment* and *service* are used:

-1. **[Deployment](https://www.docker.com/products/docker-desktop):** Describe desired state for an application (e.g. number of replicated service containers) and update strategies.
+1. **[Deployment](https://www.docker.com/products/docker-desktop):** Describe desired state for an application (e.g. number of replicated microservice containers) and update strategies.
-2. **[Service:](https://kubernetes.io/docs/concepts/services-networking/service/)** Provide stable, resilient networking and ip addresses for service containers.
+2. **[Service:](https://kubernetes.io/docs/concepts/services-networking/service/)** Provide stable, resilient networking and ip addresses for microservice containers.

 Example Jupyter Notebook deployment file: